kohler/hotcrp/devel/apidoc/search.md

 }
 ```

-### More
+## More

 The `search_params` response field is a URL-encoded string defining all
 relevant parameters for the search.

 Set the `hotlist` parameter to get a `hotlist` response field.
 A
-[hotlist](#tag-search) records this ordered result — its members and the search
+[hotlist](#tag-search) records this ordered result—its members and the search
-that produced it — so the HotCRP web client can remember the list across page
+that produced it—so the HotCRP web client can remember the list across page
 loads and offer “previous”/“next” navigation between submissions.
 It is returned
 as an opaque JSON-encoded string (a serialized [`hotlist`](#tag-search) object);
 external integrations that just want the matching IDs should read `ids`